 Your doctor will explain the procedure to you and answer any questions you may have.
 He or she will ask you to sign a consent form.

 When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose.
 A mouth guard will be placed over your teeth to protect them.

-You will receive anesthesia through your IV, which will make you fall asleep.
-Once you are asleep, your doctor will pass the endoscope through your mouth, down your esophagus (food pipe), into your stomach, and into the first part of your small intestine.
+You will receive anesthesia (medication to make you sleepy) through your IV.
+Once you are asleep, your doctor will pass the endoscope (a flexible tube with a camera at the end) through your mouth, down your esophagus (food pipe) and into your stomach.

-A tiny incision (surgical cut) will be made on the skin of your abdominal wall and a feeding tube will be passed through your incision.
-The feeding tube will extend 8 to 12 inches outside your body and will be covered by a small bandage to keep in place.
-When the doctor has completed the procedure the endoscope will slowly be removed.
-The end of the PEG tube wil be connected to a bag into which your stomach fluids will drain.
+A tiny incision (surgical cut) will be made on the skin of your abdominal wall and the tube will be passed through your incision.
+The tube will extend 8 to 12 inches outside your body and will be covered by a small bandage dressing to keep in place.
+When your doctor has completed the procedure, the endoscope will slowly be removed.
+The end of the PEG tube will be connected to a bag into which your stomach fluids will drain.

 After Your Procedure

-- Clean the skin around your PEG or PEJ
+- Clean the skin around your PEG tube

 - Flush the tube